Why is it important to replace missing teeth?

-All of your teeth play an important role in speaking, chewing and in maintaining proper alignment of other teeth.
-Tooth loss doesn’t necessarily have to occur as you age, but if you do lose teeth they should be replaced to maintain proper health and function of your mouth.
+All of your teeth play an important role in speaking, chewing, and maintaining the proper alignment of other teeth.
+Tooth loss doesn’t necessarily have to occur as you age, but if you do lose teeth they should be replaced to maintain the proper health and function of your mouth.
 Fortunately, there are options for correcting tooth loss.

 A dental bridge — a device used to replace missing teeth — attaches replacement teeth to adjacent natural teeth and fills the gap where teeth are absent.
 They are made to look natural and are bonded in place and not removable, except by a dentist.

 If you’re missing one or more teeth, are likely aware of their importance to your appearance and dental health.
 Your teeth work together for many daily functions from eating to speaking and smiling.
 With missing teeth, it’s difficult to do these things.
 Missing teeth can and should be replaced.
 Fixed bridges are a great way to restore your dental health and appearance.